 The Board of Education has authorized the installation of cameras on school buses for purposes of monitoring student behavior.
 If a student is reported to have misbehaved on a bus and their actions were recorded on the bus camera, the recording will be submitted to the Principal and may be used as evidence of the misbehavior.
-Only authorized personnel from the bus company and the school district will review the films.
 Since these recordings are considered part of a student's record, they can be viewed only in accordance with State and Federal law.
 (Board Policy 8600 - Transportation)